Q-Minh/nihu/dox/tut_rayleigh_integral.md

 - util/mex_matrix.hpp includes the Matlab interface functions

 We further define two convenient typedefs for Matlab matrices ::mex::real_matrix and ::mex::complex_matrix.
-These matrices are allocated in Matlab's memory, but are used by NiHu just as if they were C++ Eigen matrices.
+These matrices are allocated in Matlab's memory, in Matlab format, but are used by NiHu just as if they were C++ Eigen matrices.

 \snippet rayleigh_integral_3d.mex.cpp Header